-• Save your receipt and send a copy to us when you ask us to pay you back.
+Save your receipt and send a copy to us when you ask us to pay you back.
 In some situations, we may need to get more information from your doctor in order to pay you back for our share of the cost.
+We may not pay you back the full cost you paid if the cash price you paid is higher than our negotiated price for the prescription.